gnss-sdr/gnss-sdr/README.md

 ---------

-### Mac OS X 10.9 (Mavericks) and 10.10 (Yosemite)
+### Mac OS X 10.9 (Mavericks), 10.10 (Yosemite) and 10.11 (El Capitan)

-If you still have not installed [Xcode](http://developer.apple.com/xcode/), do it now from the App Store (it's free).
+If you still have not installed [Xcode](http://developer.apple.com/xcode/ "Xcode"), do it now from the App Store (it's free).
 You will also need the Xcode Command Line Tools.
 Launch the Terminal, found in /Applications/Utilities/, and type:

 ~~~~~~
 $ xcode-select --install